 Remote work has gone from pandemic necessity to permanent reality.
 Buffer's 2024 survey found 98% of remote workers want to continue working remotely, and companies are competing fiercely for distributed talent.
 But here's what job seekers miss: remote hiring managers look for different things.

 A resume that works for in-office roles often falls flat for remote positions.
 You need to prove you're not just qualified—you're remote-ready.
 Self-motivated.
 A clear communicator.
 Someone who won't disappear into the Slack void.
-Let me show you exactly how to demonstrate that.
+Let me show you exactly how to write a resume to demonstrate that.

 Why Remote Hiring Is Fundamentally Different